-The solution is to provide temporary areas of safety which can retain fire for a minimum of 30 minutes.
-Persons within these areas must be in direct communication with those in control of the emergency situation, such as fire officers or building management.
-These spaces are known as Refuge Areas.
+The solution:- temporary areas of safety which retain a fire for a minimum of 30 minutes.
+Persons within these areas must be in direct communication with those in control of any emergency situation, such as fire officers or building management.
+These spaces are known as ‘Refuge Areas’.

-This standard applies to all buildings except single family dwelling houses, flats and maisonettes and buildings used as a house in multiple occupation.
+A Refuge Area must meet certain criteria which are covered in the British Standard BS5588 part 8 (Fire Precautions in the design, construction and use of buildings – Code of practice for the means of escape for disabled people).
+This standard applies to “all buildings except single family dwelling houses, flats and maisonettes and buildings used as a house in multiple occupation”.
 BS5588 part 8 is not applicable to buildings purpose-built for the disabled, such as health care premises, which are covered by other Government guidelines.

 • Certain people will not be able to use stairways without assistance.
 For this reason ‘refuge’ areas are necessary.

 • Definition ‘refuge’ – enclosed fire-resisting area, served directly by safe route to an exit.